soffiafdz/wqc/README.md

 A tool to quickly quality control an arbitrary list of images using web browser for UI

+## Installing
+You need cherrypy package, to install it in your own user reposutory (without sudo access): `pip install cherrypy --user` or `easy_install --user cherrypy` , then unpack source directory or run `git clone https://github.com/vfonov/wqc.git` and add the location to your PATH, or specify full path to `wqt.py` script when running

 ## Command line arguments

 * `--csv <file.csv` - provide file for storing information, existing QC information will be loaded on startup